-- The CE holds their own team accountable for modelling and insisting on positive and respectful behaviours in their own teams, and so on down the line in a cascading effect of modelling and accountability. - Managers and Supervisors have access to training courses that deal with preventing bullying and harassment in the workplace, and handling bullying and harassment complaints. - Senior Managers and Workforce Services staff provide procedural support and guidance to Supervisors. - All Managers have the delegated authority and accountability to manage allegations of bullying and / or harassment impartially. - All workers have access to an education program to inform them of their rights and responsibilities concerning bullying and harassment. - All workers have access to appropriately trained Workforce Services Staff, and the EAP in order to receive coaching, counselling and support. - Incidents and trends of bullying and harassment are recorded across SESLHD
+- The CE holds their own team accountable for modelling and insisting on positive and respectful behaviours in their own teams, and so on down the line in a cascading effect of modelling and accountability. - Managers and supervisors have access to training courses that deal with preventing bullying and harassment in the workplace, and handling bullying and harassment complaints. - Senior managers and People and Culture staff provide procedural support and guidance to supervisors. - All managers have the delegated authority and accountability to manage allegations of bullying and / or harassment impartially. - All workers have access to an education program to inform them of their rights and responsibilities concerning bullying and harassment. - All workers have access to appropriately trained People and Culture staff, and the EAP in order to receive coaching, counselling and support. - o Incidents and trends of bullying and harassment are recorded across SESLHD.

-- To be treated appropriately by all SESLHD staff in line with the NSW Health core values and the SESLHD organisational values. - To be supported by the managers of SESLHD to promote a positive workplace culture - To be supported by the managers of SESLHD in preventing bullying and harassment, and handling bullying and harassment complaints.
+- To be treated appropriately by all SESLHD staff in line with the NSW Health CORE values. - To be supported by the managers of SESLHD to promote a positive workplace culture. - To be supported by the managers of SESLHD in preventing bullying and harassment, and handling bullying and harassment complaints.